divan/expvarmon/README.md

 and expvar will add handler for "localhost:1234/debug/vars" to your app.

-By default, expvars adds to variables: *memstats* and *cmdline*.
+By default, expvars adds two variables: *memstats* and *cmdline*.
 It's enough to monitor memory and garbage collector status in your app.

 ### Run expvarmon

-Just run expvarmon with -ports="1234" parameter:
+Just run expvarmon with -ports="1234" flag:

     expvarmon -ports="1234"